 Group financial statements Parent Company financial statements Performance materiality 70% of Group materiality (FY24: 75% as used by the previous auditor).
 70% of Parent Company materiality (FY24: 75% as used by the previous auditor).
-Basis and rationale In determining performance materiality, we considered the following factors: for determining performance materiality our risk assessment, including our assessment of the group's overall control environment, and the unable to place reliance on the internal controls for the purposes of our audit; and the low level of corrected and uncorrected misstatements identified in the prior period audit by the
+Basis and rationale In determining performance materiality, we considered he following factors: for determining performance materiality e group's overall control environment, and that we were the purposes of our audit; and nents identified in the prior period audit by the previous auditor.